PaperMC/velocitypowered.com/docs/developers/listener.md

 });
 ```

-### Adding event state
+### Using ResultedEvent

 Velocity uses the generalised `ResultedEvent` for events which have some sort of 'result'.

-Suppose we want to allow listeners to mark the event as 'allowed' or 'denied'.
-In that case, implement `ResultedEvent` using `GenericResult` as the result type:
+The result type of the event is defined by its generic type; for example, `PrivateMessageEvent implements ResultedEvent<ResultType>`.

+Some common result types are `GenericResult`, for simple allowed/denied results, and component results, used for events where the result may be denied with an accompanying reason (such as in a login event).

+Using a general result is far more encompassing than `isCancelled/setCancelled` methods you may be used to on other platforms, whose meaning is vague and limited to a simple boolean.
+In this example, we'll use `GenericResult`, so listeners will be able to mark our `PrivateMessageEvent` as either allowed or denied.

 ```java
 public class PrivateMessageEvent implements ResultedEvent<GenericResult> {